mmostaf5/crypto-task/README.md

   If any wrong argument is passed the system will stop and raise 'invalid input' error.

 # Docker Image:
-	Also there is a docker image available here https://hub.docker.com/repository/docker/mmostaf5/crypto-task, to use it run the command 'docker run --rm crypto-app str_to_be_processed -M [Shift/Matrix/Reverse] [Encrypt/Decrypt]
+	Also there is a docker image available here https://hub.docker.com/repository/docker/mmostaf5/crypto-task, to use it run the command 'docker run --rm mmostaf5/crypto-task str_to_be_processed -M [Shift/Matrix/Reverse] [Encrypt/Decrypt]